MKsansan/MKsansan/README.md

 ### Hi there 👋

+Here's MKsansan, a senior high student from Guangzhou, China. and you can call me MK or sansan 	(⁄ ⁄•⁄ω⁄•⁄ ⁄)

+My hobbies are coding, language learning and Mathematics.
+I am also a LGBTQ+ 🏳️‍⚧️🏳️‍🌈 advocator.

+Currently studying:

+Coding language: Python;
+Language: English, Japanese.

+Things I hope to study in the future:

+C++, Tauri.

 <!--
 **MKsansan/MKsansan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.